marlonsingleton/A_Walkthrough_AZ_CLI/README.md

 Enter the number of the command you would like to create an issue for.
 Enter q to quit: _

+"az find" may or may not stick around but it makes looking for common commands patterns a bit easier.

+marlon@localhost:~$ az find "cache"
+This command is in preview.
+It may be changed/removed in a future release.
+Finding examples...

+Here are the most common ways to use [cache]:

+Import data into a Redis cache. az redis import	--files
+		--file-format
+		--ids
+		--name -n
+		--resource-group -g
+		--subscription

+List Redis Caches.
+az redis list	--resource-group -g
+		--subscription

+Update the patching schedule for Redis cache. az redis patch-schedule update	--name -n
+		--resource-group -g
+		--schedule-entries
+		--subscription

 </pre>

 ---